Creating a Command Line Tool

 In this section:

 To create and configure a command line tool

-- Open the IntelliJ IDEA settings and click Command Line Tool Support.
+- Open the IntelliJ IDEA settings and click the Command Line Tool Support.

-- In the Command Line Tool Support page, click .
-In the Command Line Tools dialog box that opens, choose visibility level of the tool (project or global), and its type from the Choose tool drop-down list.
+- In the Command Line Tool Support page, click the Add button.
+In the Choose Tool to Add dialog box that opens, choose Custom Tool

-- In the dialog box that opens, specify tool name and location, and the other required parameters.
+- In the Tool Settings dialog box that opens, specify the following:

-When you click OK, IntelliJ IDEA brings you to the Command Line Tool Support page, where the new tool is added to the list of available tools.
+- When you click OK, IntelliJ IDEA brings you to the Command Line Tool Support page, where the new tool is added to the list of available tool.

 .xmlfile that opens in the editor, define the tool commands.